Enable OT Programs FAQ

 1. How can I register my child at your clinic?
 How can I sign up my child for sessions and/or group sessions?

-Every child wanting any services offered by Enable Occupational Therapy is required to do an initial Occupational Therapy assessment.
-This can be scheduled by contacting the admin team at email@example.com.
-Once this is completed, the Occupational Therapist team can let you know, at the initial assessment, which sessions are recommended for your child, in regards to goals, strengths, and physical, cognitive and emotional needs.
+Any client wanting individual or group services offered by Enable Occupational Therapy is required to do an initial Occupational Therapy assessment.
+This can be scheduled by contacting the Admin team at email@example.com or calling 604 -284- 4462.
+Once the initial Occupational Therapy assessment has been completed, the Occupational Therapist team can let you know which sessions are recommended for your child, in regards to goals, strengths, and physical, cognitive and emotional needs.
 Unfortunately, we cannot sign up any children for sessions until the initial Occupational Therapy assessment is completed.

 2. How long is an initial Occupational Therapy assessment?